marcindulak/stt-mcp-server-linux/README.md

    Release the key to perform the transcription and inject the resulting text into Claude.

 > [!WARNING]
-> Give the MCP server some time to initialize and download the Whisper model.
+> Give the MCP server some time to initialize.
+> You may need to explicitly verify its status with the `/mcp` command.
 >
 > Use `docker logs stt-mcp-server-linux` to check the progress.
 >